Admission of International Students

 Award of Degree/Issuance of Diplomas

-Degrees at Doane University are awarded and diplomas are issued three times a year-at the end of the spring term in May, August 15, and December.
+Degrees at Doane College are awarded and diplomas are issued three times a year-at the end of the spring term in May, August 15, and December.

-The diploma will not be issued until any outstanding financial obligations to the university are satisfied.
+The diploma will not be issued until any outstanding financial obligations to the college are satisfied.

 Copies are not made of transcripts or records on file from other institutions.
 Any additional copies of those documents must by requested by the student directly from the original issuing institution.

-When students graduate or discontinue attendance at Doane University, subsequent credits from other colleges do not become a part of their Doane University transcript.
+When students graduate or discontinue attendance at Doane College, subsequent credits from other colleges do not become a part of their Doane College transcript.

 NOTE: Grades are not posted to the transcript until the entire term is complete.